Aleix García: Return to Girona

 On 23 July 2021, García returned to Girona on a two-year contract, with the club now in Segunda División.
 He made his return debut for the club on 14 August, the first matchday of the 2021–22 season, starting in a 2–0 victory against Amorebieta.
 On 2 December 2021, García scored his first goal for the club upon returning, closing the score in a 5–1 away win in the Copa del Rey over fourth tier Calvo Sotelo Puertollano.
 He made 45 total appearances for the club in his first season, helping the club reach promotion to La Liga in the play-offs.

-On 26 February 2023, García opened the score in a historic 3–2 La Liga win over Athletic Bilbao, Girona's first ever win away against Athletic at San Mamés.
+On 26 February 2023, García opened the scoring in a historic 3–2 win over Athletic Bilbao, Girona's first ever win away against Athletic at San Mamés.

 Bayer Leverkusen

-On 13 June 2024, after a successful season for Girona, Garcia moved to Bayer 04 Leverkusen for more than €18 million.
+On 13 June 2024, after a successful season for Girona, Garcia moved to Bayer Leverkusen for more than €18 million.